 Good study feels bad

-In several studies, students who used the hardest methods felt the least prepared, but scored the highest (Karpicke & Blunt, 2011; Kornell & Bjork, 2008; Soderstrom & Bjork, 2015).
+Students who use harder study methods generally feel the least prepared, but score the highest (Karpicke & Blunt, 2011; Kornell & Bjork, 2008; Soderstrom & Bjork, 2015).

 Actual performance